T

 museum

-Perched atop Capitoline Hill, these museums house a remarkable collection of Roman sculptures and artifacts, including the equestrian statue of Marcus Aurelius.
-The architecture itself, designed in part by Michelangelo, is a masterpiece.
+Perched atop Capitoline Hill, these museums house a remarkable collection of Roman sculptures and artifacts, including the iconic equestrian statue of Marcus Aurelius.
+The Michelangelo-designed piazza offers stunning views over the Roman Forum.

-• Look for the original statue of Marcus Aurelius.
+• Look for the original equestrian statue of Marcus Aurelius inside.

 4. Evening